2014

 The cast

 This assignment got to the point really fast for me, I liked that.
 It was a nice way to actually actively incorporate environmental thinking into a process really calling for it and making it the most important thing instead of an afterthought.
 Now realising that it is very important to include eco design early in a design if it is a spear point I can implement it into my own process.But in my opinion the most important thing I learned was learning how to consciously improve towards the environment.
+Read the report Read the feedback

 I learned to use tools to choose the right phase of a design to improve on.
 To look and calculate at what part in the lifecycle of a product is the most wasteful.
 Then I also got to experience the next step.
 By reducing production cost (new materials), consciously choosing materials (sunshade, trench bench) and changing the entire paradigm of an idea to reduce environmental costs.
+All in all, I think this assignment is a valuable and diverse contribution to my design process.
+It shines light on an important aspect of design and provides me with tools to deal with it.

 A more environmentally friendly sunshade